rm511130/Tanzu-Workshop-TKGI/README.md

 cat fact-deployment.yml
 ```

 - You should see an output similar to the example shown below.
-Note that there is no mention of `probe` in the yaml file shown below:
+Note that there is no mention of `probe`.

 ```
 apiVersion: apps/v1